 Benign prostatic hyperplasia, a noncancerous enlargement of the prostate gland, is the most common benign tumor found in men.

-As is true for prostate cancer, BPH occurs more often in the West compared to Eastern countries, such as Japan and China, and may be more common among blacks.
-Not long ago, a study found a possible genetic link for BPH in men younger than age 65 who have a very enlarged prostate: Their male relatives were four times more likely than other men to need BPH surgery at some point in their lives, and their brothers had a six-fold increase in risk.
+As is true for prostate cancer, BPH occurs more often in the West than in Eastern countries, such as Japan and China, and it may be more common among black people.
+Not long ago, a study found a possible genetic link for BPH in men younger than age 65 who have a very enlarged prostate: Their male relatives were four times more likely than other men to need BPH surgery at some point in their lives, and their brothers had a sixfold increase in risk.

 Signs and Symptoms

-The symptoms of BPH can be divided into those caused directly by urethral obstruction and those due to secondary changes in the bladder.
+BPH symptoms can be divided into those caused directly by urethral obstruction and those due to secondary changes in the bladder.

 Typical obstructive symptoms are:

-Difficulty in starting to urinate despite pushing and straining
+- Difficulty starting to urinate despite pushing and straining

 Bladder changes cause: